sVinit108/sVinit108/README.md

 <h1 align="center">Hi 👋, Vinit Sharma here</h1>
 <h3 align="center">A Passionate Python and Machine learning Developer & AWS enthusiastic</h3>

+## 🚀 About Me
+I'm Vinit, a Third Year(B.E.
+Computer Engineering) student at Thakur College Of Engineering and technology.

+skills:
+- Python
+- Machine Learning & Data Science

+Also familiar with
+- AWS
+- MySQL
+- DevOps (Docker, Kubernetes, Jenkins)

 <!--
 **sVinit108/sVinit108** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.